webrtc/webrtc-org/experiments/rtp-hdrext/color-space/index.md

 See the standard SMPTE ST 2086 for more information about these entities.

 Notes: Extension shoud be present only in the last packet of video frames.
-If attached to other packets it should b e ignored.
+If attached to other packets it should be ignored.